-Guppy Dhariwal, CEO of Metalysis, talks to AZoM about their innovative method of titanium powder production and further innovations in a new ‘Insights From Industry’ interview.
-Interview conducted by Gary Thomas.
+Guppy Dhariwal, CEO of Metalysis, talks to AZoM about their innovative method of titanium powder production and further innovations.

 The key drivers within this industry vary depending on the application the metal is used for.
 Titanium, for example, is used extensively by the aerospace industry where the focus is on light weight, high strength and corrosion resistant materials.
 Tantalum and many of the rare earths on the other hand are mainly used in the consumer electronics industries, where the drivers are often cost, reliability and security of supply.
 However, the common driver for the metal production sector is reducing energy consumption, reducing environmental impact and the production of a metal powder product.
 Metal powders can be used in advanced manufacturing techniques that dramatically reduce material wastage.

 Metalysis is commercialising a metal powder production process with significant energy, cost and environmental benefits.
 In addition, Metalysis can deliver a powder product directly from the process which can be used in high-yield powder metallurgy techniques for component fabrication.

 Metalysis have developed a process of converting rutile sands directly into titanium metal powder – could you explain how this process works?